Maryanne Trump Barry

-Maryanne Trump Barry (born April 5, 1937) is an American attorney and a retired United States federal judge.
-She became an Assistant United States Attorney in 1974, and was first appointed to the United States District Court for the District of New Jersey by President Ronald Reagan in 1983.
-In 1999, she was appointed to the United States Court of Appeals for the Third Circuit (Philadelphia, PA) by President Bill Clinton.
+Maryanne Trump Barry (April 5, 1937 – November 13, 2023) was an American attorney and United States federal judge.
+She became an assistant United States attorney in 1974 and was first appointed to the United States District Court for the District of New Jersey by President Ronald Reagan in 1983.
+In 1999, she was appointed to the United States Court of Appeals for the Third Circuit by Bill Clinton.

-In January 2006, she testified before the Senate Judiciary Committee in support of the nomination of her colleague Samuel Alito to the United States Supreme Court.
-She took senior status in June 2011 and in February 2019 she announced her retirement from the bench after an investigation was launched into allegations that she committed judicial misconduct by participating in fraudulent tax and financial transactions.
+In January 2006, Barry testified before the U.S. Senate Judiciary Committee in support of the nomination of her colleague Samuel Alito to the U.S. Supreme Court.
+She took senior status in June 2011, and announced her retirement from the bench in February 2019 after an investigation was launched into allegations that she had committed judicial misconduct by participating in fraudulent tax and financial transactions.

-Former U.S. President Donald Trump is Barry's younger brother.
+Barry was the eldest sister of 45th and 47th President of the United States Donald Trump.

 Early life and education

-Barry was born Maryanne Trump in Queens in New York City on April 5, 1937, the eldest child of real-estate developer Fred Trump and Mary Anne MacLeod Trump.
-She is an elder sister of Donald Trump, 45th President of the United States.
+Barry was born Maryanne Trump in the Queens borough of New York City on April 5, 1937, the first child of real estate developer Fred Trump and his wife Mary Anne MacLeod Trump.
+She was the eldest sister of Donald Trump.
 She attended Kew-Forest School.
-She graduated cum laude with a Bachelor of Arts degree from Mount Holyoke College in 1958, and a Master of Arts in public law and government from Columbia University in 1962.
-She later attended law school, earning her Juris Doctor from Hofstra University School of Law in 1974.
+She graduated cum laude with a BA from Mount Holyoke College in 1958, and an MA in public law and government from Columbia University in 1962.
+She later attended law school, earning her JD from Hofstra University School of Law in 1974.

 Career

-U.S. Attorney's Office
+U.S. attorney's office

-After being a homemaker for thirteen years, in 1974 Barry became an Assistant United States Attorney, one of only two women out of sixty-two lawyers in the office of the United States Attorney for the District of New Jersey.
+After being a homemaker for 13 years, Barry became an assistant United States attorney in 1974, one of only two women out of 62 lawyers in the office of the United States Attorney for the District of New Jersey.
 She was in the civil division from 1974 to 1975 and in the appeals division from 1976 to 1982, serving as deputy chief of that division from 1976 to 1977 and chief of the division from 1977 to 1982.
 She served as Executive Assistant United States Attorney from 1981 to 1982.
 She was First Assistant United States Attorney from 1981 to 1983.